dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 An instance variable in a subclass will always shadow a named parameter of the same name in a superclass constructor when both initializing and forwarding.
 That's why we do not let default constructors forward to superclass constructors which have a required named parameter with such a name, and make it a compile-time error for an explicitly written forwarding constructor.
 As usual, naming conflicts must be handled by the user when there is no good default.

+It is a *compile-time error* if there is no unnamed superclass constructor satisfying the requirements for a default constructor.
+This is not a necessity, it's completely valid for a class to have no generative constructors, which is what currently happens if a class declares only factory constructors.
+We require the author to explicitly opt in to this behavior because *if* it is unintentional, it is a very hard-to-spot error.

 Superclass constructors with optional positional parameters are hard to forward to.
 It would be wonderful if it was possible to have both optional positional parameters and named parameters on the same function.
 We ignore the optional parameters when they would occur in a constructor where they cannot be optional, either because there are also named parameters, or because there are later required parameters, like you would get for `Foo(default, this.x)`, or where they are followed by other optional parameters.
 The last case is to avoid adding an optional parameter to a superclass constructor from being a breaking change.
 The alternative would be to make the parameter required, which would also make adding an *optional* parameter to a superclass constructor a breaking change.
 This feature is about doing the right thing easily in simple cases.
 In cases with conflicts and incompatible parameter lists, it will still be necessary (or at least better) to write the constructor by hand.

 You only get default constructors when you declare *no* constructors.
 If you want to forward ten superclass constructors, and change the eleventh just a bit, or add an eleventh factory constructor, then you have to write all of the other ten, but at least you only need to write `default Foo.bar(super.bar);` and not repeat every parameter.